The Future of Seven Canyons Fountain

 - The City’s commitment to water conservation makes it hard to justify the lower-cost option of converting the fountain to a flow-through system, which would have less impact on the artwork but would use millions more gallons of water per year.

-The City is now asking for public feedback on two potential options for the future of the Seven Canyons Fountain:
+In May of 2021, the City is asked for public feedback on two potential options for the future of the Seven Canyons Fountain:

 - Refurbish the artwork and permanently convert it into a dry, interactive art feature.